×

 What do expats in Leiden appreciate most about the local culture?

 "Expats in Leiden appreciate the city's rich history and culture, which is evident in its many museums, monuments, and historical sites.
 They also enjoy the city's vibrant nightlife, with its many bars, restaurants, and cafes.
 Additionally, expats appreciate the city's friendly and welcoming atmosphere, as well as its excellent public transportation system.
-Finally, they enjoy the city's proximity to Amsterdam and other major cities, making it easy to explore the rest of the Netherlands," remarked one expat who made the move to Leiden.
+Finally, they enjoy the city's proximity to Amsterdam and other major cities, making it easy to explore the rest of the Netherlands," said one expat in Leiden.

 What do expats find most challenging?